Get started¶

-By the end of this tutorial, after having successfully used MicroCeph to store a graphical image, you will have a basic idea of how MicroCeph works, and you will be ready to start exploring more advanced use cases.
+By the end of this tutorial, after successfully using MicroCeph to store an image, you will have a foundational understanding of how MicroCeph works, and be ready to explore more advanced use cases.

 First, install MicroCeph as a snap package from the Snap Store: